merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 No errors?
 Perfect.
 Run the mini test!

-### Installation for developers (you're a wizard, ary)
+### Installation for developers (you're a wizard, arry)

-If you are planning to do this you need no introduction, but I will give one anyway.
+If you are planning to do this you need no introduction, but I will give you one anyway.
 Clone the codebase into a `$DIR` you like:

     cd $DIR